5 Best Meat Grinders to Save Money and Eat Better

 Disclosure: As an Amazon Associate, this site earns from qualifying purchases.
 Thank you!

-Best Overall: STX Turboforce 3000 Electric Meat Grinder
+1. Best Overall: STX Turboforce 3000 Electric Meat Grinder

-Equipped with a super powerful 3000 Watt motor, the Turboforce is capable of grinding around 200 pounds of meat per hour.
-Combined with an extra large three pound hopper, this gives it the best grinding performance available at this price.
-That’s the major difference between this grinder and the others featured here: It’s large enough and powerful enough to handle any grinding project you want to undertake – whether you need a sausage stuffer for homemade sausage, minced meat, deer meat grinder, etc. It’s a heavy duty meat grinder.
+Equipped with a super powerful 3000-watt motor, the Turboforce is capable of grinding around 200 pounds of meat per hour.
+Combined with an extra large three-pound hopper, this gives it the best grinding performance available at this price.
+That’s the major difference between this grinder and the others featured here: It’s large enough and powerful enough to handle any grinding project you want to undertake – whether you need a sausage stuffer for homemade sausage, minced meat, deer meat grinder, etc. It’s a heavy-duty meat grinder.

-Three different sizes of grinding plates (as well as a sausage making plate) give the Turboforce 3000 a wider range of textures and consistencies.
+Three different sizes of grinding plates (as well as a sausage-making plate) give the Turboforce 3000 a wider range of textures and consistencies.
 It’ll let you craft whatever specific recipe you want, from simple ground beef for hamburgers to coarse grind pork for sausage to a fine grind for aged charcuterie.

-Overall, the only real downside to the Turboforce is it’s size and weight.
+Overall, the only real downside to the Turboforce is its size and weight.
 It’s larger and heavier than almost any other home meat grinder, and therefore not a great choice for small kitchens.
 But if you have the space for it, this meat grinder gives incredible bang for the buck you’ll spend on it.

-Best Value: Cuisinart Electric Meat Grinder
+2. Best Value: Cuisinart Electric Meat Grinder

-Kitchenware giant Cuisinart is one of the most reliable sources for low cost, high quality kitchen equipment.
+Kitchenware giant Cuisinart is one of the most reliable sources for low-cost, high-quality kitchen equipment.
 Their electric grinder follows suit, offering excellent meat grinding performance for under $100 — with the only drawback being that it’s quite small.
 If you’re looking for a meat grinder for casual use, the Cuisinart Electric Meat Grinder is a great starter model.

-Though its 300 Watt motor may look small in comparison to the other meat grinders featured here, the real trick is in how much torque the Cuisinart’s motor has.
+Though its 300-watt motor may look small in comparison to the other meat grinders featured here, the real trick is in how much torque the Cuisinart’s motor has.
 It’s capable of grinding meat of up to 3 pounds per minute (or 150-180 pounds per hour), more than enough to satisfy any at-home chef.

 What I like most about the Cuisinart Electric Meat Grinder, though, is its simplicity: It’s easy to use and easy to clean.
 And for the casual home kitchen, those are big positives.

-Perfect for Some: KitchenAid KSMMGA Metal Food Grinder Attachment
+3. Perfect for Some: KitchenAid KSMMGA Metal Food Grinder Attachment

 KitchenAid’s stand mixers are almost legendary among home chefs and bakers, owing to the tremendous range of attachments combined with their unbeatable durability.
 If you’re a proud owner of a KitchenAid stand mixer — or thinking of becoming one — their Metal Food Grinder Attachment is a worthwhile investment.

 The Food Grinder attachment connects to a KitchenAid stand mixer to power through any sort of food you might want to grind.
 That means ground meats and sausages are on the menu, but so are ground spices, flours, and nuts.
 There’s no need for a separate sausage attachment.
-This makes it the most versatile grinder on this list, if also the most specific to the products you need to use it.
+This makes it the most versatile grinder on this list and also the most specific to the products you need to use it.

 Is this meat grinder attachment for everyone?
 No. But it’s small and lightweight enough — while remaining powerful through its attachment to the stand mixer — that it’s worth considering for your kitchen.

-Best Upgrade: LEM Products Mighty Bite Electric Meat Grinder
+4. Best Upgrade: LEM Products Mighty Bite Electric Meat Grinder

 Home cooks with a larger budget for kitchen equipment should turn towards the Mighty Bite for their meat grinding needs.
-It packs a lot of power into a compact and well designed frame, offering the best in performance and easy portability.
+It packs a lot of power into a compact and well-designed frame, offering the best in performance and easy portability.

 The design of the Mighty Bite is my favorite of all the grinders in this review.
-It builds on the simplicity of the Cuisinart, and reinforces it with more power and weight to keep the grinder stable while you’re using it.
+It builds on the simplicity of the Cuisinart and reinforces it with more power and weight to keep the grinder stable while you’re using it.
 And with three different sizes of grinding plates and a sausage stuffing plate, you’ll be totally prepared for any recipe you want to make.

 Overall, I say that the Mighty Bite is worth the extra investment for someone who wants a meat grinder that will last for decades.